citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/Citizen.Wait.md

 end)
 ```

 In this example, the script will continuously print a message every 5 seconds.

-Note that not waiting at least `0ms` in a thread will crash the client game.
+{{% alert color="warning" %}}
+Doing a `while true do` loop without a `Wait` will crash the clients game, please make sure your logic doesn't accidentally prevent `Wait` from being called.
+{{% /alert %}}

 You can also use sleep methods to avoid having to use the same time.
 Here's an example: